fkyeeb/H2O/tutorials/tutorial.md

 cat processed_trees/pruned/*_ortho[0-9].tre > ERIC_ASTRAL_in_pruned.tre
 ```

-Then computes the summary tree with [astral4](https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral4.md) and reroots the tree with [phyx](https://github.com/FePhyFoFum/phyx).  `astral4` is the newest version of ASTRAL as I write this tutorial.
+Then computes the consensus tree with [astral4](https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral4.md) and reroots the tree with [phyx](https://github.com/FePhyFoFum/phyx).  `astral4` is the newest version of ASTRAL as I write this tutorial.
 The old versions should also be fine.
 I used `-t` to use more threads with `astral4` to make the analyses go faster, but not specified below; you can add `-t` as you see fit for your machine. `phyx` has a lot of useful commands for phylogenetics, highly recommend! `pxrr` is a command within `phyx`.

 ```console
 astral4 -i ERIC_ASTRAL_in_unpruned.tre -o ERIC_ASTRAL_out_unpruned.tre